santhoshwaran/smart-parking-system/README.md

 # smart-parking-system
-smart parking using IOT ,it may reduce time,traffic and tension
+smart parking using Internet Of Things